 Are you looking for the best winter walks to blow away the cobwebs and get the whole family out for a seasonal stroll?
-We asked our readers to share their favourite winter walks for families.
-Check out our pick of the most wonderful winter walks for families in Ireland to work up an appetite for all the tempting Christmas goodies on offer!
-So grab your walking shoes and winter woolies and get out and about this winter.
+We asked our readers to share their favourite winter walks for families and here are our top picks.

-If you get into difficulty while out on a winter walk with the family dial 999 or 112 and ask for mountain rescue.
+These walks will give you a great appreciation of Ireland’s beauty but you should remember if you get into difficulty while out on a winter walk with the family, dial 999 or 112 and ask for mountain rescue.

 #1.
 Inch Beach, Kerry

 Despite its name, Inch beach is approximately 6.5km long.
-It offers outstanding views over Dingle Bay and is the perfect place to blow away the cobwebs on a Winter’s Day.
-The kids will enjoy seeing the might of the atlantic ocean and running through the sand dunes.
+It offers outstanding views over Dingle Bay and is the perfect place to blow away the cobwebs on a winter’s day.
+The kids will enjoy seeing the power of the Atlantic ocean and running through the sand dunes.
 There is plenty of parking and you can even drive onto the beach and park there for your walk.

-Length & Difficulty: 6.5km Flat surface along sand so easy walking for all ages and you don’t have to go the full length of the beach!
+Length & Difficulty: 6.5km, flat sandy surface, so easy walking for all ages and you don’t have to walk the full length of the beach.

 #2.
 Lough Key Forest Park, Roscommon

-There are many varied and interesting walks in Lough Key Forest Park but our readers recommended Drumman’s Island Trail Loop where you can explore the shores of the lake and loop around Drumman’s Island.
-You will find a couple of bridges along the way including the beautiful Fairy Bridge.
+There are many varied and interesting walks in Lough Key Forest Park but our readers recommended Drumman’s Island Trail Loop.
+There, you can explore the shores of the lake and loop around Drumman’s Island.
+You will find a couple of bridges along the way including the beautiful fairy bridge.
 Start at the visitor centre and follow the red signs.

-Length & Difficulty: approx 4.2km The going is easy with a few gentle slopes so suitable for all the family to enjoy a winter walk.
+Length & Difficulty: Approx 4.2km, the going is easy with a few gentle slopes.
+It is suitable for all the family to enjoy.

 #3.
 Portumna Forest Park Loop Walk, Galway

-Perfect for a family walk says Mum Denise as the paths are wide and mostly flat and in places there is a timber boardwalk.
+Perfect for a family walk says Mum Denise as the paths are wide, mostly flat and there is timber boardwalk in places.
 It winds through the trees and along the way there is a great wooden viewing deck overlooking the shores of Lough Derg.
-From here you can see some of the islands on the lake and get a sense of the size of the lake too.
-On the way back to the car park, you will pass the duck pond, so be sure to pack some bread to feed the ducks on your family walk.
+From the deck, you can see some of the islands on the lake and get a sense of the size of the lake too.
+On the way back to the car park, you will pass the duck pond, so be sure to pack some oats to feed the ducks on your family walk.

-Length & Difficulty: Approx 1.5km Short & easy with good access for buggies.
+Length & Difficulty: Approx 1.5km, short and easy with good access for buggies.

-Top Tip: Stop in for a visit to Portumna Castle after you have done your walk and visit the kitchen garden and the castle.
+Top Tip: Stop in for a visit to Portumna Castle after you have finished your walk and visit the kitchen garden and the castle.

 #4.
 Bianconi Loop, Tipperary